 Jump to:

-What is a dirty chai?
+What is a dirty chai latte?

-A dirty chai is a chai tea drink that has a shot of espresso or a dash of coffee in it.
+A dirty chai is a chai tea drink that has a shot of espresso or a dash of strong coffee in it.
 The coffee is what gives the dirty chai latte drink the name "dirty".

 The warm spiced flavor from the chai spice blend combines with the deep, bitter taste of coffee.
 This is then mellowed out by the addition of milk.